Georgia's Approach to Broadband

 NTIA Broadband Infrastructure Program

-Georgia was fortunate to receive funding in 2022 from the National Telecommunication and Infrastructure Agency’s (NTIA) Broadband Infrastructure Program (BIP), in addition to the ARPA funding.
+Georgia was fortunate to receive funding in 2022 from the National Telecommunication and Infrastructure Agency’s (NTIA) Broadband Infrastructure Program (BIP) in addition to ARPA funding.
 An application submitted jointly by Windstream and Lumpkin County was approved for last-mile infrastructure investment.
 The project will serve 1,846 locations through a total budget of almost $5.2M.
-Of this, $3.2M will be covered by the BIP grant, with Windstream contributing a private match of nearly $2M.
+Of this, $3.2M will be covered by the BIP grant with Windstream contributing a private match of nearly $2M.

 Enabling Middle Mile Broadband Infrastructure Program